arkona-technologies/blade-runner-user-guides/setup/software-update.md

 **5.** Once the upload is complete, you can review the changelogs and start the installation by clicking the appropriate button.

 > [!NOTE]
-> For newer versions, a prompt will also appear asking if you want to save the current settings before installing/updating.
+> For newer versions, a prompt will also appear after upload asking if you want to save the current settings before installing/updating.

 ![Landing Page - SW/Licenses Section](gui-swu.png)